France says Iran 'two-faced', sceptical talks can succeed

 In Vienna, the 35-nation board of the International Atomic Energy Agency adjourned its week-long meeting until Thursday to give the sextet of world powers more time to agree a joint statement on Iran, diplomats said.

+The joint statement was expected to underline the importance of the powers' upcoming talks with Iran and urge Tehran to cooperate with the U.N. nuclear watchdog, after two rounds of largely fruitless meetings between the IAEA and Tehran this year, one diplomat said.

+The United States and its Western allies had hoped the board would have agreed a resolution rebuking Iran for what they see as its failure to address the IAEA's perception of possible military aspects to the Islamic state's nuclear programme, but Russia and China objected, several diplomats said.

-(Additional reporting by Parisa Hafezi in Tehran, Fredrik Dahl in Vienna, Dan Williams in Jerusalem and Alister Bull in Washington; Editing by Mark Heinrich and Robin Pomeroy)
+(Additional reporting by Parisa Hafezi in Tehran, Fredrik Dahl in Vienna and Dan Williams in Jerusalem; Editing by Mark Heinrich)